 Upper Peninsula State Fair & Events Grounds

 Michigan’s Upper Peninsula definitely fosters rugged individualism.
-But that doesn’t mean that we don’t celebrate good times with family, friends and anyone else that loves to visit one of the most beautiful places on earth!
+But we do know how to have fun with family, friends and anyone else that loves to visit one of the most beautiful places on earth!
 So when we need a place to gather on a grander scale than our backyards or community halls can hold, there’s no better place than the Upper Peninsula State Fairgrounds.

 Located on 144 acres on North Lincoln Road (US 2 & 41 and M35) in Escanaba, the Fairgrounds are just minutes from places to stay, dine and shop.
 But it’s what takes place right on the grounds that brings 100,000+ people through our gates throughout the year.
 We hope we’ll see you soon, too.